DavidEValdes/conversion-app/README.md

-# Oracle 2 Postgres Conversion Dashboard
+# Oracle 2 Postgres Conversion Application

 This web app: **Uses "Ora2PG" to convert Oracle to Postgresql code, uses Supabase to validate and return invalid or valid repsonse**